JHDeerin/notesPageTest/rawNotes/phil3103_modernPhil/2_descartesMeditations_1_13_20.md

             - "His general structure here is to offer a belief, give a reason he believes it, and then provide a counter-example to show it can be doubted"
     - So, Descartes doubts a lot of stuff, and in particular 3 big, related things:
         - The truth of his sensory experience
-            - Descartes senses have previously deceived him, like when he looks at something far away and thinks it's close to him!
+            - Descartes' senses have previously deceived him, like when he looks at something far away and thinks it's close to him!
             - So, not ALL senses are reliable, but aren't there some that are?
 "Immediate sensory beliefs," for example (e.g. "I am holding this pen")?
                 - BUT, I could be dreaming!
 I often think dreams are real when they aren't!
 Therefore, Descartes thinks even THIS is subject to doubt!
                 - "Again, Descartes doesn't say he really is dreaming, but that it's *possible* - he just has to show there's some doubt here, however small"